kritikush29/kalakriti/README.md

 - **Core Structure**: HTML5 (Semantic elements)
 - **Styling**: Vanilla CSS3 (Custom properties, grid, flexbox, keyframes, backdrop-filter)
 - **Interactions**: Vanilla JavaScript (ES6+, touch gestures, wheel API accumulator, event delegation)
-- **Fonts**: Playfair Display & Cormorant Garamond via Google Fonts
+- **Typography**: WindSong (signature logo/titles), Inter (sans-serif), Playfair Display & Cormorant Garamond via Google Fonts

 ---

 ## 🚀 Getting Started

 Since this is a client-side project, you don't need any complex installation or build processes.

 ### Running Locally
 You can view the project by simply opening the `index.html` file in any modern web browser, or serve it locally using a simple server: